 For many years Prague Castle was open for free to everyone.
-Having several entrances, it was very easy to get in without waiting.
-Since last summer (2016), Czech president Miloš Zeman decided to put security checks in place.
-This measure started to cause a big problem: long line ups.
-My new blog post focuses on the best practices how to make the most of your Prague Castle visit and how to avoid line ups.
+Having several entrances, it was very easy to get inside without waiting.
+Since summer 2016, Czech president Miloš Zeman decided to put security checks in place.
+This measure started to cause a big problem: line ups.
+My new blog post focuse on how to make the most of your Prague Castle visit and how to avoid line ups.

 1. BEST TIME FOR YOUR VISIT